Analog and digital

 Let's take a closer look!

-Photo: Analog and digital technology: Left: This elegant Swiss watch shows the time with hands moving round a dial.
+Photo: Analog or digital?
+This elegant Swiss watch shows the time with hands moving round a dial, so it's an example of what we call analog technology.
+The microwave display behind it shows my cooking time

 People accept digital things easily enough, often by thinking of them